Operator dynamics in Floquet many-body systems: Introduction

-The second generic feature is an asymmetric peak which extends from a time of order $t_{\rm d}$ up to a timescale that we call the Thouless time $t_{\text{Th},\alpha}$ of the operator $P_{\alpha}$ (we comment below on this terminology).
-For an operator having nontrivial support on $a$ sites, we will see below that a natural scale for $\overline{C_{\alpha\alpha}(t)}$ is $q^{-2a}$, and we define $t_{\text{Th},\alpha}$ as the time at which the tail drops to a value of order $q^{-2a}$.
-For example, if the sites on which $P_{\alpha}$ has non-trivial support are contiguous, we find that $t_{\text{Th},\alpha} \sim \ln a$.
-Roughly, $t_{\text{Th},\alpha}$ can be identified as the time beyond which the dynamics of $P_{\alpha}$ resembles that with an unstructured random unitary matrix as Floquet operator.
+The second generic feature is a tail which extends from a time of order $t_{\rm d}$ up to a timescale that we call the Thouless time $t_{\text{Th},\alpha}$ of the operator $P_{\alpha}$ (we comment below on this terminology).
+As noted above, for some models this feature is separated from the initial peak by a minimum at $t_d$, and becomes an asymmetric peak in the autocorrelator as a function of time.
+For an operator having support on $a$ sites, we will see below that a natural scale for $\overline{C_{\alpha\alpha}(t)}$ is $q^{-2a}$, and we define $t_{\text{Th},\alpha}$ as the time at which the tail in $\overline{C_{\alpha\alpha}(t)}$ drops to a value of order $q^{-2a}$.
+For example, if the sites on which $P_{\alpha}$ has support are contiguous, we find that $t_{\text{Th},\alpha} \sim \ln a$.
+Roughly, $t_{\text{Th},\alpha}$ can be identified as the time beyond which the dynamics of $P_{\alpha}$ resembles that with an unstructured $D\times D$ random unitary matrix as Floquet operator.

-At the latest times we find the third generic feature: a linear growth and eventual plateau of the autocorrelation function, with an onset time $t_{\rm ramp} \propto L-L_A$.
+At the latest times we find the third generic feature: a linear growth and eventual plateau of the autocorrelation function, with an onset time $t_{\rm ramp} \propto L-L_A$ where $L_A$ is the support of the operator $P_\alpha$.
 The amplitude of this growth and the plateau value are exponentially small in system size, and this feature is therefore completely suppressed in the thermodynamic limit.
-This late-time feature in autocorrelation functions is the counterpart of the ramp and plateau, familiar in the behaviour of the SFF as a representation of random matrix correlations between eigenvalues of the Floquet operator or Hamiltonian for a system \cite{Mehta_Random_2004}.
-Its behaviour has recently been analysed \cite{Joshi_Probing_2022} in the context of the partial spectral form factor (PSFF).
+This late-time feature in autocorrelation functions is the counterpart of the ramp and plateau in the SFF as a representation of random matrix correlations between eigenvalues of the Floquet operator or Hamiltonian for a system \cite{Mehta_Random_2004}.
+Similar behaviour has been discussed previously in several contexts.
+A ramp and plateau feature in autocorrelation functions of chaotic many-body quantum systems has been identified for Hamiltonian models in Ref.~\cite{Schiulaz_19}, and for Floquet circuits it has been analysed \cite{Garratt_Local_2021,Joshi_Probing_2022} in the context of the partial spectral form factor (PSFF).
+In addition, the same structure is present in the late-time return probability (the probability of a system to remain in a generic initial state), and has been examined for single-particle models of disordered conductors \cite{Prigodin_94} and for chaotic many-body systems \cite{Schiulaz_19,Santos_19}.